NoelM/noelm.github.io/content/posts/zig_threading.md

 ```

 {{<hint>}}
-Do not forget that the `try` in front of `thread_pool.init()` catches and return an error
+Do not forget that the `try` in front of `thread_pool.init()` catches the function's error and returns it.
-if the function returns one.
 Whenever a function returns an error, you must [catch it](https://ziglearn.org/chapter-1/#errors).
+They
-The function that returns error returns a type `!T` where the `!` notifies a possible error returned instead of the type `T`.
+are denoted by a `!` prefixing the returned type.
 {{</hint>}}

-Instead of spawning a task per integer, I shard them.
-Actually, testing a single integer is a too small task compared to
+Here, instead of spawning a task per integer, I spawn them in batches.
+Actually, testing a single integer is a too small task
-spawning the task itself.
+compared to the effort required to spawn a task.

 ```zig
 const value_max: u64 = 1000000;